Category: Save Money

 Even in financially hard times, it is always possible to prepare a great holiday meal.
 One needs to select some not too expensive ingredients and find some special recipes, as those proposed in this menu.
 For less than $5 per serving, all of your guests will be delighted.
 And the price can be even lower […]

 Every year, we wish our loved ones good health.
 This Christmas, why not simply offer it with a SOSCuisine PREMIUM subscription adapted to the nutritional needs of the people you love?
-With our specialized menus, approved by Danielle Lamontagne, our Chief Nutritionist, you can provide the benefits of nutrition to the persons you want to […]
+With our specialized meal plans, approved by Danielle Lamontagne, our Chief Nutritionist, you can provide the benefits of nutrition to the persons you want […]

 The price of red meat continues to rise after the summer of barbecues.
 And this is also the case with fish.
 I make these statements not because I’ve read scholarly articles on oil prices, the value of the Canadian dollar or the state of agricultural production, but rather because I see it week after week […]